zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/software-engineering/web-development/Front-end/Framework/Vue/vue-utility.md

 - Should be used as a property, in place of data
 - By default getter only, but you can define a setter
 # Watcher
+- Each component has a watcher instance
+- The properties touched by the watcher during the render are registered as dependencies
+- When the setter is triggered, it lets the watcher know, and causes the component to re-render
 # Vue-CLI

 # Vue-router